 The Eureka Blue Harmony Record and Planbook are available in 14 cover designs.
 Eureka has created lesson plans and a gradebook in one.
 This means you only need to get one book.
 This Blue Harmony design includes 40 weeks of pages to plan your lesson and several other sections.

-If you seek to get a basic planbook that keeps track of records, you will want this one.
+If you seek to get a basic planbook that makes keeping track of records easy, you will want this one.
 It is much simpler than Blue Sky and Bloom.
 We love the combination of a full gradebook and planner.
 Convenience was thought out when creating this book.
 There are not a ton of extras in this book.
 There are no pockets and no monthly pages.
-This planner for teachers is undated like Bloom.
+This planner is undated like Bloom.
 It is suitable for all grades, as there are seven different subjects or block boxes.

 This lesson plan book is good for homeschooling, or even tutoring as each subject box could be a different student.
 Eureka offers other classroom decor and supplies in this same Blue Harmony print.
 Another aspect of this Eureka planbook that we enjoy is that there are designs for the male teacher.
 Not all of the designs are feminine, unlike Bloom.